Find Grad Schools

 31 Yearly Graduations

-The 9th most popular school in the country for English majors who are seeking their master's degree is The Graduate Center, CUNY.
+The 9th most popular school in the country for english majors who are seeking their master's degree is The Graduate Center, CUNY.
 Roughly 9,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
-For the 2020-2021 academic year, 31 master's degrees were handed out to English majors at The Graduate Center.
-Of these students, 61% were women and 19% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 31 people received their master's degree in english from The Graduate Center.
+About 51% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 #10